+86 1510-529-7925 [email protected]

 DSC_4844-Edit-1024x681 Don't buy Nikon third party accessories

-The Nikon Mc-DC2 shutter release cable is roughly 7 times more expensive than the Cuely Mc-DC2 shutter release cable and I would say that you can really tell the difference in the construction of the two shutter release cables.
-The Nikon cable feels way more solid in the hand and weighs more than the Cuely Mc-DC2 shutter release cable even though the Nikon shutter release cable uses a slimmer cable.
-The Cuely Mc-DC2 shutter release cable feels stiff and kind of brittle to be honest.
-If you had to bend the Cuely Mc-DC2 shutter release cable too much, I am sure you will break it.
-I took the Nikon MC-DC2 cable out to test one evening and it works exactly the same as the Cuely Mc-DC2 shutter release cable.
+The Nikon MC-DC2 shutter release cable is roughly 7 times more expensive than the Cuely MC-DC2 shutter release cable, and you can really tell the difference in the construction of the two cables.
+The Nikon cable feels much more solid in hand and weighs more than the Cuely MC-DC2 shutter release cable, even though the Nikon cable uses a slimmer wire.
+The Cuely MC-DC2 shutter release cable feels stiff and kind of brittle, to be honest.
+If you had to bend the Cuely MC-DC2 shutter release cable too much, I am sure it would break.

 DSC_4844-Edit-1024x681 Don't buy Nikon third party accessories

-125-second bulb-exposure using the Nikon Mc-DC2 shutter release cable.
+125-second bulb exposure using the Nikon Mc-DC2 shutter release cable.

 DSC_4844-Edit-1024x681 Don't buy Nikon third party accessories